[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 "Anyhow," said Nyav calmly, "time will tell who wins this culture war.
 Meanwhile, omzyr Thergerer, you will detail a few guards to go back to Adnust with these prisoners.
 After they've been confined in our village for a couple of days, we'll let them return to their beloved boss - or they can stay and spy some more if they wish; it will scarcely matter by then.
 The rest of us - we know what to do..."

 ...Infiltration, that was the first part of the plan: the reverse of the "exfiltration" by which they had escaped Olhoav.
-Their aim now was to re-enter singly, then form up once more at a rendezvous point close to the Husnuth, whereupon, in sight of their goal, they might see more precisely how best to carry out their attack.
+Their aim now was to re-enter singly, then form up once more at a rendezvous point close to the Husnuth.
+There, in sight of their goal, they might see more precisely how best to carry out their attack.

-...Now he had joined the slim figure in the penumbral shelter where she, inexplicably, had been waiting for him.
+...Now he had joined the slim figure in the penumbral shelter where she, obviously, but inexplicably, had been waiting for him.
 "How did you..." he began to ask.

 "Uh... but..."
 He swallowed at the brave sight of her.
-Awe flooded him, the vision of a beauty and a dignity so full-circle exalted, it merged into a gentle kindness.
-No strain on her part but plenty on his: he must endure the receiver's overload, the helpless longing to be worthy, to express sufficient appreciation -
+Awe flooded him.
+The vision of a beauty and a dignity so full-circle exalted, it merged into a gentle kindness.
+No strain on her part but plenty on his: he must endure the receiver's overload, the helpless longing to be worthy -

 She helped, "You mean, how did I guess you might come this way?
 It's the most direct route: almost line-of-sight to the Husnuth.
 You see, I know what you're about to attempt, Daon N-Y. If anyone can do it, Earthmind, you can."